PeterWone/Antipodean/notes/Interlude-Bridge.-2.13-to-2.14.md

 - The lumber jacket, the brass knob, and other symbols recur in new contexts.
 - The nursery, the smithy, and the communal table as recurring settings.

-[This bridge is intended to be expanded into several interlude chapters, focusing on community building, personal arcs, and the slow return of external tension before the Tamworth incursion.]
+[This bridge is intended to be expanded into several interlude chapters, focusing on community building, personal arcs, and the slow return of external tension before the Glen Innes incursion.]